ankitpal181/toon-formatter-py/README.md

 # Output: {'name': 'Alice', 'age': 30, 'active': True}
 ```

-### Mixed Text Support (New!)
+### Mixed Text Support

-The library can now automatically extract and convert JSON, XML, and CSV data embedded within normal text.
+The library can automatically extract and convert JSON, XML, and CSV data embedded within normal text.
 This is perfect for processing LLM outputs.

 ```python
 from toon_parse import ToonConverter